vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-nsxt-airgap.md

     Capture the latest version from the previous command.
-If there are multiple versions available check the "RELEASED-AT" to collect the version of the latest one.
+If there are multiple versions available, check the "RELEASED-AT" to collect the version of the latest one.
 This document makes use of version 2.1.2+vmware.1-tkg.1  for installation.

 2. Retrieve the template of the Fluent Bit package’s default configuration.